adamluzsi/testcase/README.md

 ## The Steps struct based approach

-Steps is an easier idiom, that allows you to work with your favorite testing idiom.
+Steps is an easier approach, that allows you to work with vanilla testing pkg T.Run idiom.
 It builds on the foundation of variable scoping.
-If you use it for setting up variables for your test cases, you should be aware, that for that purpose, it is not safe to use on concurrent goroutines.
+If you use it for setting up variables for your test cases, you should be aware, that for that purpose, you can only execute your test cases in sequence.

 ```go
 func TestSomething(t *testing.T) {